cpputest/cpputest.github.io/manual.markdown

 ## Test Plugins

-Test plugins let you add a preaction and a post action to each test case.
+Test plugins let you add a pre-action and a post-action to each test case.
 Plugin examples:

 * Memory leak detector (provided)
 * Pointer restore mechanism (provided) - helpful when tests overwrite a pointer that must be restored to its original value after the test.
 This is especially helpful when a pointer to a function is modified for test purposes.